-On February 1, 2018, the Company signed an option agreement with Teck Resources Ltd. ("Teck") to acquire a 100% interest in the Thundercloud gold property, located in the Archean Manitou-Stormy Lakes greenstone belt in Ontario.
+On February 1, 2018, the Company signed an option agreement with Teck Resources Ltd. ("Teck") to acquire a 100% interest in the Thundercloud Gold Property, located in the Archean Manitou-Stormy Lakes greenstone belt in Ontario.
 Pursuant to the agreement, the Company has an option to earn up to a 100% interest in the property by spending \$6,000,000 over five years and by issuing 1,000,000 common shares of the Company to Teck.
-The first 500,000 common shares are to be issued within seven days of the Exchange's approval of the option agreement (issued) and the second 500,000 common shares are to be issued on the first anniversary of signing of the agreement.
+The first 500,000 common shares were issued and the second 500,000 common shares are to be issued on the first anniversary of signing of the agreement (Note 8).
 The Company must spend \$300,000 in mandatory expenditures in the first year.